ModdSi/TechHub/README.md

 - some hooks
 - and more comming soon..

-you can find a link to open a latest copy of the project uploaded using vercel
+you can find a link to open the latest version of the project uploaded using vercel

 or you can just install the repo on your device